What does a doctype do

 But, as a self-taught developer, I focused on doing, rather than knowing.
 Since I am looking for a job myself, however, I thought it might be wise to prepare for a web developer interview and answer some of these questions.
 So here it goes:

 Question: What does a

 Doctype is the abbreviation for the “document type.”
-Duh, right?
-I mean, who would have thought?
+Who would have thought?!

 But seriously, why do we need to specify the doctype when we save the document as an HTML file, which, surely, means that it is an HTML document?
 The thing is, you also need a

 <!doctype html> for a

 This is where it gets confusing.
 So let’s unpack it a little bit.